Skip to main content

 Who can submit a claim?

-Any Māori (including any descendant of a Māori) can submit a claim to the Waitangi Tribunal.
 Claimants usually employ lawyers to help prepare their claims and present evidence, and often qualify for legal aid to meet those costs.

 Researching a claim

 Once a claim was accepted by the Waitangi Tribunal, tribunal staff decided what research would be necessary to fully investigate it.
-That research was likely to include the traditional history of the claimants’ iwi, hapū or whānau, and surviving oral traditions about the impact of Crown actions and their prejudicial effects on claimants.
+That research was likely to include the traditional history of the claimants’ iwi, hapū or whānau (and in district inquiries, their tribal rohe ), and surviving oral traditions about the impact of Crown actions and their prejudicial effects on claimants.
 Research was carried out by the tribunal itself and by the claimants.
-Claimants could apply to fund their research through the Crown Forestry Rental Trust (which collected fees from Crown-licensed forestry land which might be returned to claimants).
-The Crown also commissioned research into the claims.
+Some claimants could apply to fund their research through the Crown Forestry Rental Trust (which collected fees from Crown-licensed forestry land which might be returned to claimants).
+The Crown also commissioned research into claims.

 The books

-Written and oral research
+Written and oral evidence

 Research casebook